chris-wood/draft-bmw-tls-pake13/draft-bmw-tls-pake13.md

 --- abstract

-TODO: all of this text is copied from draft-barnes-tls-pake-04 and needs to be updated.
+TODO: Most of this text is copied from draft-barnes-tls-pake-04 and is in the process of being updated.

 The pre-shared key mechanism available in TLS 1.3 is not suitable for usage with low-entropy keys, such as passwords entered by users.
 This document describes an extension that enables the use of